 Well, yes…, but likely not, but it really depends – on dependencies (read: DLLs).

-- Also related to reverse video, it appears Nano console is simply lacking a lot of colors.
+Also related to reverse video, it appears Nano console has some weird issues with colors.

 For example YEdit works remarkably well except for the menus, which use reverse video: